VladL32/AnyTravel/README.md

 # Anytravel
-This is our websate about registration in tours.
+This is our website about registration in tours.
 It is written in flask framework and have some features comparing to others websites.
 Do not use it in commercial purposes, only for self-learning purposes or for study.